How Alibaba's Freshippo adapted to keep delivering in virus-hit China

 “We simplified our procedures to make everything easier to understand,” Hou said about in-store training.
 “Usually after two hours of instruction, they could hit the ground running.”

-Freshippo services outside Hubei went back to normal on March 2, Hou wrote in a social media post, though its 19 stores in Wuhan remain delivery only.
+Freshippo services outside Wuhan went back to normal on March 2, Hou wrote in a social media post, and 18 brick-and-mortar stores in the city, which primarily served customers via delivery, are seeing more walk in customers.